quotient-im/Quaternion/BUILDING.md

 Quaternion needs libQMatrixClient to build.
 Since version 0.0.9.3 there are two options to use the library:
-1. Use the library installed to a well-known location (either as a package available from your favourite package repository, or by make the location of the library "well-known" by providing it in the environment's `PATH` or in CMake's `CMAKE_PREFIX_PATH`).
-This is the recommended method.
+1. Use the library installation known to CMake - either as a (possibly but not necessarily system-wide) package available from your favourite package repository, or as a result of building the library from the source code in another directory.
+In the latter case CMake internally registers the library upon succesfully building it so you shouldn't even need to pass `CMAKE_PREFIX_PATH`
 2. As a Git submodule.
 This method is enabled by passing `-DUSE_INTREE_LIBQMC=1` to the "configuring" (the one _without_ `--build`) invocation of CMake.
 If you haven't cloned the Quaternion source code yet, the following will get you